phong002/real-estate-etl/README.md

 - Transfer files into an EC2 instance using Secure Copy (SCP)
 ### Python
 - Webscrape data using BeautifulSoup
-- Transform data stored in Python data structures
+- Transform data stored within Python data structures
 - Connect to and perform database operations (insertion, updating, querying) with an RDS PostgreSQL database using psycopg2
 ### Apache Airflow
 - Install Airflow and its dependencies into the AWS EC2 instance
-- Define tasks using Airflow operators and setting up task dependencies
+- Define tasks using Airflow operators (e.g. PythonOperator) and setting up task dependencies
-- Define a Directed Acyclic Graph (DAG) in Airflow which contains a collection of tasks
+- Define a Directed Acyclic Graph (DAG) which contains the collection of tasks to be run
+- Configure scheduling options (e.g. execute every 24 hours)